18F/micropurchase-auctions/README.md

-# 18F Micro-purchase - Submit an auction
+# 18F Micro-purchase - Submit your auction
 The [Micro-purchase platform](https://micropurchase.18f.gov) has demonstrated a [good deal of success in the past year delivering quality open source code at a good price for a variety of agency customers and projects](https://micropurchase.18f.gov/insights).
 We want to make it easier for you (TTS product leads, product owners, or product team members) to submit potential auctions, so we've created this repo to help.

 Two important things to know before you get started.